Biomedical and Health Informatics

 Discipline Specific Admissions Requirements

 Please visit the School of Medicine website for information on applying to the Biomedical and Health Informatics primary discipline and co-discipline to learn about the discipline specific application requirements.
-Your application to the Biomedical and Health Informatics primary discipline or co-discipline is NOT complete until you submit a one-page goal statement explaining your interest in the discipline through the School of Medicine Supplemental Application.
+Your application to the Biomedical and Health Informatics discipline is NOT considered complete until you submit a one-page goal statement.
+This statement should elucidate your interest in the discipline and elucidate how your choice of secondary discipline will bolster your research agenda.
+This should be submitted through the School of Medicine Supplemental Application

 Suggested Compatible Disciplines